MORGAN OVERRIDERS (the originals)

 side but you have also removed it from the other!
 So we are now

 talking a 40+ kilo effect on a car often weighing well 900 kilos.
-Yes..this WILL alter
+The GEMS cars must add another 18 kilos to this inbalance.
+Yes..this WILL and does alter

-does not change the placement of the battery for the LHD cars.
-It is
+does not change the placement of batteries (or much else) for LHD cars.
+They are

-placed behind the driver, adding to the excess burden on that one side.
+placed behind the driver, adding to the extra burden on that side.

-Add to that fact that later cars (post 1998 on overseas cars and post 2000 on others) have evaporative emissions systems.
+Add that to the fact that later cars (post 1998 on Overseas cars and post 2000 on others) have evaporative emissions systems.
 To

 reservoir on the RIGHT.
 The reservoir capacity went from 12.5 imperial